 I am passionate about doing work at the intersection of #history, #teaching, and faculty development.

 Recent work and presentations:

-If Everyone Does It, How Do We Do It Differently?: Critical Thinking in the Humanities Classroom: March 9, 2021, University of Mississippi
+** If Everyone Does It, How Do We Do It Differently?: Critical Thinking in the Humanities Classroom: Presentation for the University of Mississippi, March 9, 2021

 ** Strong Start Workshops: Workshops for women who are academic administrators; workshops included goal/intention setting and discussion of time and stress management strategies; January 2021.